SurfingNerd/diamond-example-rng/README.md

+# Diamond Random Value Seeds

+One of the strengths of the Diamond Network is the cooperative consensus algorithm, that provide a random number as first transaction in each block, and those random number is not predictable by the network validators.

 # Advanced Sample Hardhat Project

 This project demonstrates an advanced Hardhat use case, integrating other tools commonly used alongside Hardhat in the ecosystem.